Student Research Poster Competition

 Presentation of Posters

-• The Conference Chairs for the Student Research Poster Competition will display top 20 poster submissions on the Breakbulk Americas website or flickr account by Thursday, October 10, 2024.
+The Conference Chairs for the Student Research Poster Competition will display top 20 poster submissions on the Breakbulk Americas website by Friday October 26, 2025.

 Awards

-The authors of the top 3 submissions will receive a prize and an award during an awards ceremony and 6 teams will receive an Honourable Mention Certificate on the Breakbulk Americas Main Stage on Thursday, October 17, 2024 at 12:45pm.
+The authors of the top 3 submissions will receive a prize and an award during an awards ceremony and 6 teams will receive an Honourable Mention Certificate on the Breakbulk Americas Education Day on Thursday October 2, 2025.

 Questions about the Student Research Poster Competition?